Distilling My Life Purpose Into One Word Changed Everything — A Minimalist Philosophy

 Why One Word Becomes the Ultimate Compass

-Psychologist Barry Schwartz demonstrated in "The Paradox of Choice" that more options make people less happy.
-The same applies to life purpose.
-When you hold multiple goals — health, wealth, recognition, freedom — they inevitably conflict, leaving you paralyzed.
 A single word, however, functions as a filter.
 If your word is "stillness," the decision whether to attend a noisy party resolves instantly.
 When debating a career change, you simply ask: "Does this job bring me stillness?"
 Philosopher Søren Kierkegaard wrote, "Purity of heart is to will one thing."
 A one-word purpose delivers that purity into your everyday life, turning every crossroads into a straightforward choice.

 Three Steps to Finding Your Word

-Discovering your word isn't easy, but these three steps will get you close.
-First, create a "moments list" — write down ten times in your life when you felt deeply moved.
-A chance encounter while traveling, your child's laughter, a project you completed, awe in nature.
-Second, look for the common thread.
-Is it human connection?
-Achievement?
-Beauty?
-Serenity?
-Third, compress that pattern into a single word.
-It doesn't have to be perfect on the first try.
-Use it for three months; if it doesn't resonate, change it.
+Step three is compressing that core into one word.
+It does not have to be perfect on the first try.
+Use it for three months; if it does not resonate, change it.
+In practice, you will find yourself making natural adjustments — "this word feels slightly broader than what I mean" or "I want something warmer."
 What matters is having a word at all.
 The difference in decision speed and quality between someone navigating without a word and someone operating with even a provisional one is staggering.

 Embedding Your Word Into Daily Life

-Once you've chosen your word, weave it into the fabric of your routine.
-Say it aloud each morning.
-Set it as your phone's wallpaper.
-Write it on the first page of your planner.
-This word becomes your North Star.
-Before a purchase, ask: "Does this align with my word?"
-When a relationship feels uncertain: "Does this connection support my word?"
-Before adding something to your calendar: "Does this move me closer to my word?"
-Not every decision will become effortless, but every decision will gain direction.
 Minimalist author Joshua Becker said, "Minimalism is a tool to accomplish your purpose."
 With a one-word purpose, minimalism itself gains an answer to the question "Why live simply?"
 Reducing possessions is merely the method.
 A life guided by one word is the destination.

 About the Author